 Yes, your admissions contact and his/her colleagues will continue to work with you throughout the process.
 The same is true of your program director and faculty.
 Continue to communicate with them to make sure that you are meeting deadlines and for answers to any questions or concerns.

-PhilaU’s policy requires freshmen with a permanent address more than 30 miles from PhilaU to live on campus for the first two-years of study.
-Therefore, students entering in fall 2016 will have housing guaranteed for the first two years and should expect to live on Philadelphia University’s campus.
-After the first two years we make every effort to offer a housing space to students who wish to remain on-campus.
-We currently use a lottery system to fill available housing spaces for junior, senior and five-year architecture students.
-There will be a three-year integration process to combine the two institutions.
-We expect there to be conversations about future housing options for students.
+On the Jefferson East Falls Campus, freshmen with a permanent address more than 30 miles from campus are required to live on campus and are guaranteed housing for the first two years of study.
+After that, we make every effort to offer a housing space to students who wish to remain on campus.
+We currently use a lottery system to fill available housing spaces for junior, senior and fifth-year architecture students.
+As we continue our integration process, there may be other housing options for students in the future.

 I’ve started researching potential study abroad (or internship) opportunities as part of my degree program.
 Will those opportunities change?